Course Number: 6117

 Prerequisites: Permission of the instructor.
 Available to grades 10, 11, 12.

 Visual Communication is an art course that focuses on integrating technology and the arts to create fine art media on the computer.
 Through this course, students will develop an appreciation of traditional artistic expression as well as an understanding of the importance of digital media and its role as a verbal and visual means of communication.
 Students will primarily use the software programs Adobe Illustrator and Adobe Photoshop.
 Projects will include the study of elements and principals of design in addition to commercial assignments such as package design and logo work.
 The course will also introduce students to a variety of digital artists in today’s media.

-AP Architecture is for the student who is looking for a career in Architecture or Design fields.
+- AP Architecture – AP Architecture is for the student who is looking for a career in Architecture or Design fields.
 Students will need to be highly motivated and work beyond the scheduled studio time.
 The portfolio will need 24-30 design pieces.
 Requirements: 12 concentration Pieces, 12 Breadth Pieces, 5 quality pieces.
 The teacher will determine if the portfolio meets the requirements for submission.
 Then it will be sent in Mat to the AP College Board.
-Students are responsible for the AP testing fee.
+Students are responsible for the AP testing fee

 CERAMICS I - (Hand Building)